 Title IV Federal Aid Available at Manhattan Tech

 Federal Pell Grant - A need-based grant program for students who have not earned a Bachelor's degree.
 A student's eligibility is determined by their enrollment status and their Expected Family Contribution (EFC).
 The EFC is determined by the completion of the FAFSA.
-2017-2018 awards range up to $5,920 per academic year.
+2017-2018 and 2018-2019 awards range up to $5,920 per academic year.

 Federal Supplemental Opportunity Grant (SEOG) - A need-based grant program for students with priority given to students eligible for the Federal Pell Grant.
-Awards at Manhattan Tech range from $100 - $200 and are equally disbursed between the fall and spring semester.
+Awards at Manhattan Tech range from $100 - $200 and are usually equally disbursed between the fall and spring semester.

 Federal Work Study (FWS) - A program that provides jobs for students with financial need.
 Students are placed in specific jobs on campus.
 Students are generally allowed to work a maximum of 20 hours per week.
 Students are paid according to Manhattan Tech payroll procedures.
 Check with the financial aid office for eligibility or to submit the work study application.